5.0 Indoor air quality

 CFHA assess the condition of each RHU regularly and takes measures to ensure that any asbestos-containing material in the unit remains in good condition and undisturbed, or arranges for its removal, depending on assessment results.

 A visual inspection has been completed on all RHUs to identify the presence of asbestos insulation.
 Joints and cracks have been sealed around ventilation or lighting fixtures in ceilings next to attic spaces containing asbestos insulation.
-These attic hatches have been labelled.
+These attic hatches have been labelled to maintain the seal that has been applied, occupants should avoid tampering with attic hatches and fixtures.

-For more information on asbestos, please visit the Health Canada website on asbestos.
+For more information on asbestos, please visit the Health Canada website.